-1. The Budget and Financial Analysis Division of the Office of the State Comptroller should provide specific additional training and monitoring in the preparation and submission of accurate GAAP adjustments.
-Through our current review, we found conditions had generally improved.
-However, for certain agencies, continued errors were noted.
+• The Budget and Financial Analysis Division of the Office of the State Comptroller should continue its efforts to provide training and monitoring in the preparation and submission of accurate GAAP adjustments.
+Continued errors were noted, for certain agencies, during our current review.
 Therefore, the recommendation is being repeated with modification to reflect our current audit findings.

-Current Audit Recommendations
+Current Audit Recommendation